vmikeska/myblog/input/posts/create-programming-blog-without-database-cms-static-site-generator.md

 - free hosting
 - github pages
 ---
 I've just spent most of my evenings in the last month on setting up this blog.
-And I have some fresh knowlede  I would like to share with you.
+And I have some fresh knowlede I'd like to share with you.
 Because when I was searching for and article to help me get started fast, I was not very lucky.

 One of mine first posts and yes, I'm posting an article how to create a blog.

+The article I was searching for
 I was not searching an article how to write content, I was searching for an article how to setup my blog technically.
 Programming blog is more like about content and you should not lose time with a flashy design, the most successful programming bloggers do not have flashy pages as well.
 Actually their design usually didn't change for maybe last 10 years :)

 So this blog post aims the audience of developers seeking the informations how to create a blog technically.